|Title:||Associate Athletic Director and Head Football Coach|

 The 2008 team outscored opponents 417-158 and rewrote the school record for total offense in a game on three occasions.
 The 2007 Hawks won four of their final five games to finish 5-5.
 Huntingdon was 6-4 in 2006, with three losses against nationally ranked teams.

 Several individuals have also been recognized for their performances under the leadership of Turk.
-A total of five Hawks have earned All-American recognition since 2011 and 18 players have earned All-Region honors since 2005.
+A total of six Hawks have earned All-American recognition since 2011 and Huntingdon has produced 34 All-Region selections since 2005.

 Senior defensive lineman D.J.
 Chappell became the first Hawk to earn first-team All-American honors in 2012.
 Chappell was named to the American Football Coaches Association All-America team, the D3football.com All-American team and the AP Little All-America team.
 Chappell was named an honorable mention All-American by D3football.com in 2011.